BCharity-Net/goodnews/README.md

 ## ⚖️ License

-Good is open-sourced software licensed under the © [AGPLv3](LICENSE).
+Goodcast is open-sourced software licensed under the © [AGPLv3](LICENSE).